bwxu05/bwxu05.github.io/_posts/2026-09-12-neural-tangent-kernel-and-dmft.md

 ## References

 1. <a id="ref1"></a>Arthur Jacot, Franck Gabriel, and Clément Hongler. *Neural Tangent Kernel: Convergence and Generalization in Neural Networks*.
-NeurIPS, 2018. [arXiv:1806.07572](https://arxiv.org/abs/1806.07572).
+NeurIPS, 2018.
 2. <a id="ref2"></a>Cengiz Pehlevan and Blake Bordelon. *Lecture Notes on Infinite-Width Limits of Neural Networks*.
 Princeton Machine Learning Theory Summer School, June 2023.
-[Lecture notes](https://pehlevan.seas.harvard.edu/file_url/276).
 3. <a id="ref3"></a>Blake Bordelon and Cengiz Pehlevan. *Self-Consistent Dynamical Field Theory of Kernel Evolution in Wide Neural Networks*.
-NeurIPS, 2022. [arXiv:2205.09653](https://arxiv.org/abs/2205.09653).
+NeurIPS, 2022.
 4. <a id="ref4"></a>Greg Yang. *Tensor Programs II: Neural Tangent Kernel for Any Architecture*.
-2020. [arXiv:2006.14548](https://arxiv.org/abs/2006.14548).
+2020.
 5. <a id="ref5"></a>Jaehoon Lee, Lechao Xiao, Samuel S. Schoenholz, Yasaman Bahri, Roman Novak, Jascha Sohl-Dickstein, and Jeffrey Pennington. *Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent*.
-NeurIPS, 2019. [arXiv:1902.06720](https://arxiv.org/abs/1902.06720).
+NeurIPS, 2019.
 6. <a id="ref6"></a>Lénaïc Chizat, Edouard Oyallon, and Francis Bach. *On Lazy Training in Differentiable Programming*.
-NeurIPS, 2019. [arXiv:1812.07956](https://arxiv.org/abs/1812.07956).
+NeurIPS, 2019.
 7. <a id="ref7"></a>Greg Yang and Edward J. Hu. *Feature Learning in Infinite-Width Neural Networks*.
-ICML, 2021. [arXiv:2011.14522](https://arxiv.org/abs/2011.14522).
+ICML, 2021.
 8. <a id="ref8"></a>Greg Yang and Etai Littwin. *Architectural Universality of Neural Tangent Kernel Training Dynamics*.
-ICML, 2021. [arXiv:2105.03703](https://arxiv.org/abs/2105.03703).
+ICML, 2021.